Spain hopes 2 infected players will be back for Euros | Sports-Games

 Spain hopes captain Sergio Busquets and Diego Llorente will still have an impact on the European Championship after both players tested positive for the coronavirus.

-Llorente's positive test on Tuesday may have been erroneous after further tests came back negative, coach Luis Enrique said on Thursday.
-The Leeds defender will undergo more tests on Thursday and Friday.
-If he clears those, the team said in a statement he can return to the squad before Spain's first match on Monday against Sweden.
+Llorente’s positive test on Tuesday may have been erroneous after further tests came back negative, coach Luis Enrique said on Thursday.
+The Leeds defender will undergo another test on Friday, and if that comes back negative again, the team said he can return to the squad before Spain's first match on Monday against Sweden.

+Spain’s preparations were thrown off after Busquets tested positive last Sunday.
+Players who test positive must stay in isolation for at least 10 days, meaning Busquets would miss the opener against Sweden.

 The rest of Spain’s players have passed daily coronavirus tests.
 Even so, Luis Enrique called up extra players and created two separate sides to reduce the chances that an outbreak could leave him without a team.